DUTRobot/CLID-SLAM/README.md

 # CLID-SLAM: A Coupled LiDAR-Inertial Neural Implicit Dense SLAM with Region-Specific SDF Estimation

-For more details, please refer to the paper: [**CLID-SLAM: A Coupled LiDAR-Inertial Neural Implicit Dense SLAM with Region-Specific SDF Estimation**](https://ieeexplore.ieee.org/abstract/document/10884955).
+For more details, please refer to the  [paper](https://ieeexplore.ieee.org/abstract/document/10884955).

 ## Upcoming Open Source 🚀